dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 ### Service
 Service is the essential concept of SOA.

-`A system supplying a public need such as transport, communications, or utilities such as electricity and water`
+`Service is a system supplying a public need such as transport, communications, or utilities such as electricity and water`

 Service as team is not originally a technical concept.
 The idea of service has been used in many fields long time ago.
 Where a person or a company as the *service provider*, is offering to do something – carry goods and messages, look after vehicles, install and repair building roofs – that will benefit other people or companies, as the *service consumers*.
 The providers offer to contract with the consumers to do these things, in order that the consumers know in advance what they purchase.
 The idea has been adopted by technologists.
 They have established the concept of a software service.